dmstern/likers-blocker/README.md

 * Go `about:debugging#/runtime/this-firefox`
 * Click on `Load Temorary Add-On...`
-* Select any file of the cloned repository
+* Select any file in the `src` folder of the cloned repository

 ---